apacheignite/documentation/3rd-party-integration/apache-cassandra.md

 | <sup>**socketOptions** |  | <sup>Specifies low-level socket options for the connections kept to the Cassandra hosts |
 | <sup>**nettyOptions** |  | <sup>Hooks that allow clients to customize Cassandra driver's underlying Netty layer |

+#PersistenceSettingsBean

+This bean stores all the details(keyspace, table, partition options, POJO fields mapping and etc...) of how objects (keys and values) should be persisted into Cassandra database.

+Constructor of `org.apache.ignite.cache.store.cassandra.utils.persistence.KeyValuePersistenceSettings` allows to create such bean from a string which contains XML configuration document of specific structure (see below) or from the resource pointing to XML document.

+Here is the generic example of a XML configuration document (persistence descriptor) which specifies how Ignite cache keys and values should be serialized/deserialized to/from Cassandra:
 [block:api-header]
 {
   "type": "basic",